davidgfitzgerald/organise/devlog/devlog-june-25-ongoing.md

 This file is for rambling thoughts and notes during development.

+# 04/10/25

+Another little session, first in a while.

 # 31/08/25

 Resetting the project and starting again, just gonna get the